• Skip to content

 Pusey, Robert, 183, Police Constable.

-Private 3500 19th (Alexandra, Princess of Wales's Own) Hussars, recalled to the Colours in 1899 and fought throughout the Boer War.
-Emigrated to Australia in 1911.
+Having served as Private 3500 in the 19th (Alexandra, Princess of Wales's Own) Hussars, he joined the Hertford County Constabulary in 1897.
+He was recalled to the Colours on 13th November 1899 and fought throughout the Boer War.
+He re-joined the Police but emigrated to Australia in 1911.

 Read more